sylvainprigent/sairyscan/docs/source/modules.rst

 Internal patterns
 -----------------

-Interfaces are the core of the framework to define modules that store metadata and allows to efficiently build training and prediction workflows.

-The available interfaces are:
+Internal patterns are light implementations of patterns like observer/observable, singleton to read settings, and interface for image file reading.

 .. currentmodule:: sairyscan.core